Stéphane Landois

-Stéphane Landois (born 3 June 1994) is a French equestrian who competes in Eventing.
+Stéphane Jean-Pierre Damien Landois (born 3 June 1994) is a French equestrian who competes in eventing.

 Early life

 From Nantes, he has been based in Selles, Haute-Saône since 2018.

 Career

 He was a bronze medalist on Ride For Thais Chaman Dumontceau in the team event at the 2023 European Eventing Championships, where he also placed sixth in the individual event.
 That year, he won the 4* Chatsworth event In Great Britain, his first individual victory in the Nations Cup, riding on Chaman.
 He was a silver medalist on Hermes Du Gevaudan in the six-year-old championships at the FEI WBFSH Eventing World Breeding Championships Lion D’Angers 2023.

 He was selected to compete at the 2024 Paris Olympics on Chaman Dumontceau, a horse originally ridden by his friend Thais Meheust, who died following a riding accident in 2019.